capjamesg/indieweb-search/README.md

     ELASTICSEARCH_API_TOKEN = "YOUR_ELASTICSEARCH_API_TOKEN"

 The official indieweb-search engine uses indieweb-search as the user agent.
 Please choose another user agent if you use this crawler.

+## Running the Web Application

+To run the web application, execute these commands:

+    export FLASK_APP=.
+    flask seed build-tables
+    flask run

+You will not be able to run the web application without having a server running the `elasticsearch_server.py` that has some indexed files.

 ## Direct Answer Search Results